Frequently Asked Questions

 No. If you receive SSI or SSDI disability payments, you do not have to follow the community engagement requirements.
 People with disabilities do not have to meet the new requirements.

-How often do I need to show verification of community engagement activities or exemption from those activities?
+How often do I need to show verification of community engagement activities or exclusion from those activities?

-How does someone with seasonal income meet the community engagement requirements?
+How does someone with seasonal income verify they met the community engagement requirements?

-Once I’m determined eligible for Medicaid, how often am I required to renew my coverage?
+Once I’m determined eligible for Medicaid, how often am I required to redetermine my coverage?

-Once you are on Medicaid, most people must renew coverage every six months beginning in January 2027.
-To keep your health coverage, you must show that you still qualify and meet the community engagement requirements.
+Beginning January 2027, most people must redetermine coverage every six months.
+At that time, to keep your health coverage, you must show that you still qualify and meet the community engagement requirements.
+This does not apply to American Indian/Alaskan Natives, as they must redetermine coverage every 12 months.

 Can individuals appeal eligibility decisions related to community engagement requirements?